ambiot/documents/doc/en/source/ambd_arduino/ambd_mini/getting_started/RTL8722DM_mini_Arduino SDK_getting start.rst

 Again, during the uploading procedure the IDE prints messages.
 Uploading procedure takes considerably longer time (about 30 seconds to 1 minute).
-When upload completed, the “Done uploading” message is printed.
+When upload completed, the "Done uploading" message is printed.

 Run the Blink example